MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 - Results returned to the client are limited to 500,000 records.
 The overall memory for those records can't exceed 64 MB and a time of 90 seconds to run.
 - The connector doesn't support operators that aren't supported by the [`getschema` operator](kusto/query/getschemaoperator.md).
 For example, the [fork](kusto/query/forkoperator.md), [facet](kusto/query/facetoperator.md), and [evaluate](kusto/query/evaluateoperator.md) operators aren't supported.
-- Flow works best on Microsoft Edge and Google Chrome.
+- Flows work best on Microsoft Edge and Google Chrome.

 ## Next steps